tensorflow/tensorflow/tensorflow/core/ir/README.md

 <!-- Footnotes -->

 [^1]: While the semantic model is sequential, this does not prevent an
-    implementation to execute operation in parallel when proven safe.
+    implementation from executing operations in parallel when proven safe.
 This is similar to how a superscalar CPU involves implicit parallelism.
 For example when mapping the TensorFlow dialect to TFRT, only side-effecting operations (Variable accesses for example) are sequenced.